Secure those tents and save your life with these paracord knots and hitches for beginners.

-Useful Paracord Knots and Hitches: Guide for Survival
+An Easy Guide to Using Paracord Knots and Hitches for Survival

-- 1 PVC pipe or other straight bar (for practicing)
+- 1 PVC pipe or another straight bar (for practicing)

-The two half-hitches is part of a group called “binding hitches.”.
-It is often used in situations when you don’t want or need to quickly undo your hitch.
-Others refer to two half-hitches as “clove hitch over itself.”
+The two half-hitches is part of a group called binding hitches.
+You use it in situations when you don’t want or need to quickly undo your hitch.
+Others refer to two half-hitches as clove hitch over itself.

 You can use anything to practice these knots on, but open eyelets are an easy practice tool to use.